 Though Alzheimer’s is a deadly, so far incurable illness, there is hope.
 Billions of dollars are spent every year funding research into the causes and potential cure, and the world has experienced a resurgence of interest in understanding and, hopefully one day eradicating, the disease.
 With increased education and awareness, the possibility increases that this may just come true, and we’ll live in a world without Alzheimer’s.
-This year, with your help, let’s work toward that common goal.
+In 2020, with your help, let’s work toward that common goal.

 Taking Stock of Mental Health in June

 June is the first official month of summer, and a great time to undertake important causes for mental health.

 Aside from being Alzheimer’s and brain awareness month, it is also migraine and headache awareness month, PTSD awareness month, aphasia month, and professional wellness month.
 All important causes, and all important to acknowledge.
 With millions of sufferers globally, raising awareness for these issues has never been more critical.

 At Alivation, we don’t just care about mental health—we care about the whole person, the whole being, and total wellness.
 We want everyone to understand that our physical and mental conditions are connected, and what we do with one system affects another.
 Challenges like PTSD, Alzheimer’s, and aphasia are all tough, potentially debilitating conditions that can cause great suffering.
 Not just mentally, but physically and emotionally as well.

 And so too with the people in our lives.